sergeyuwt/deploy/serge/TSW-61922/README.md

 Delete the Teradici Standard Agent from your Microsoft Azure account
   * Login to [https://portal.azure.com](https://portal.azure.com) using your account credentials
   * Click "Resource groups"
-  * Find the resource group whose name starts with ..., right-click on it, then select "Delete"
+  * Find the resource group name you entered during the deployment, right-click on it, then select "Delete"
   * You will be prompted to type the resource group name.
 Type it and click "Delete" button

 <p>&nbsp;</p>